 - Identify all witnesses to the attack and make sure you obtain their contact information

 - Get immediate medical attention from a qualified doctor

 - Photograph the injuries if possible (Photographs taken by emergency personnel or a doctor are best)

 - If possible, have DNA testing and mouth casting performed before the dog is destroyed if there is any question as to the identity of the dog that bit you.”

-In Michigan, there is dog bite statute, MCL 287.351(1).
+In Michigan, there is a dog bite statute, MCL 287.351(1).
 Under that statute, if a dog bites you, the owner is almost always found to be responsible and liable for your damages.
-There are really only two exceptions to finding the owner responsible and they are 1) trespassing and 2) provocation.
+There are only two exceptions to finding the owner responsible and they are 1) trespassing and 2) provocation.
 So, if you are trespassing on the owner’s property or causing the animal to become agitated (intentionally or unintentionally) you proceed at your own risk and the dog owner will not be found responsible.
 Liability can also be established under common law if it can be demonstrated that the dog owner knew or had reason to know of the animal’s vicious nature but did nothing to prevent the attack from occurring.
-Most municipalities also have "leash laws" that require dogs be on a leash and restrained in certain circumstances.
+Most municipalities also have “leash laws” that require dogs be on a leash and restrained in certain circumstances.
 If a dog gets loose and causes injury, whether by bite or some other reason, the dog owner could be held responsible for failing to control the dog.